Emily-Graham/portfolio/README.md

 CURRENTLY BEING REDONE IN VUE!
-Can't wait to get all the art assets finsihed and working XD
+Can't wait to get all the art assets finished and working XD

 Aim:
 - to build a website the pays homage to pixel art games